 In January 1986 Margaret Schlink was appointed Member of the Order of Australia, for her service to medicine, particularly in the field of obstetrics and gynaecology, and to the community (as Margaret Mulvey).
 In 1990, now 74, Dr Mulvey retired.

 Margaret lived at Marara until mid-2001 when health necessitated her being moved to a nursing home.
 This property, still not subdivided, was placed on the market again only last month, details of which are in the research file.
-Dubbed the ‘Mother of Australian Obstetrics’ by those she has taught, this lady of Pittwater, and Careel Bay, is someone many Australian mothers, and fathers, must cherish.
+Dubbed the ‘Mother of Australian Obstetrics’ by those she has taught, this lady of Pittwater, and Careel Bay, is someone many Pittwater residents, Australian mothers, and fathers, cherish still.

 |Dr Margaret MulveyResearch2012.pdf|